EOSIO/eosjs/README.md

 ### Shorthand

 Shorthand is available for some types such as Asset and Authority.
+This syntax is only for concise functions and does not work in `eos.transaction`.

 For example:
-* stake_net_quantity: `'1 SYS'` is shorthand for `1.0000 SYS`
+* stake_net_quantity: `'10 SYS'` is shorthand for `10.0000 SYS`
 * owner: `'EOS6MRy..'` is shorthand for `{threshold: 1, keys: [key: 'EOS6MRy..', weight: 1]}`
 * active: `inita` or `inita@active` is shorthand for
   * `{{threshold: 1, accounts: [..actor: inita, permission: active, weight: 1]}}`
   * `inita@other` would replace the permission `active` with `other`

 ```javascript
 Eos = require('eosjs') // Eos = require('./src')